 If you will install multiple language versions of Siebel Business Applications on your Siebel Servers, then review the following configuration guidelines:

 A Siebel Server computer can be configured to execute searching using a locally installed search server or can be pointed to a remote search server to handle search execution tasks.

 NOTE: For search-related installation guidelines and requirements, see Siebel Search Administration Guide.

 The RDBMS that you are using must support the same languages and code pages that you install on the Siebel Servers.
-For Siebel language support, Unicode support, and legacy code page support, see 1513102.1 (Article ID) for version 8.1.1.x or 1524342.1 (Article ID) for version 8.2.2.x on My Oracle Support.
+For Siebel language support, Unicode support, and legacy code page support, see 1513102.1 (Article ID) for Siebel CRM version 8.1.1.x or 1524342.1 (Article ID) for Siebel CRM version 8.2.2.x on My Oracle Support.

 Siebel Repository Files Requirement

-Make sure that you have the Siebel Repository files (SRF files) that are correct for your installed Siebel CRM version and the version of your Siebel database, such as version 220.127.116.11 or 18.104.22.168.
+Make sure that you have the Siebel Repository files (SRF files) that are correct for your installed Siebel CRM version and the version of your Siebel database, such as Siebel CRM version 184.108.40.206 or version 220.127.116.11.
 For more information, see Obtaining Updated Siebel Repository Files.